Student health has never been more important. Holy Cross College offers an onsite Student Health Clinic run by the Saint Joseph Health System.

 Mishawaka, IN 46545

-The Student Comprehensive Health Form must be completed by all students.
-Because of its importance, those students who have not completed their Student Health Form by the end of the first week of classes will have an administrative hold placed on their academic records and face possible disciplinary sanctions.
+The Health Background, Immunizations, and Health Insurance Form must be completed by all students.
+If you’ve not completed the form by the end of the first week of classes, an administrative hold will be placed on your academic records and you could face possible disciplinary sanctions.

-If you need assistance accessing this form, please contact your academic advisor.
+If you need assistance accessing this form, please contact the Office of Admissions.

 All incoming students must have the following: